This post was updated in May 2020, from an article originally published in 2018.

 Finally, there’s an outside pocket that fits a water bottle, your phone, or maybe an energy bar or apple for the road.

 But, as they say on the infomercials, that’s not all.
 On the waist belt there are small pockets on both sides.
-That’s where my auxiliary phone charger, cable, pocket knife, and lip balm go.
+That’s where my bike lock key, auxiliary phone charger, cable, pocket knife, and lip balm go.

 The bike helmet